 Key takeaways

-- A ninety day rollout builds momentum, MFA and least privilege first, then DLP and backups, then SIEM and drills, with vendor reviews and compliance mapping.
+- A ninety day rollout (MFA and least privilege first, then DLP and backups, then SIEM and drills) fits small teams without overwhelming them.

 Introduction to financial data security services